Priority Population: American Indians

 - They use coupons, giveaways, gaming promotions, charitable contributions, and sponsorships to influence tribal communities.

-- A tribe’s sovereign status exempts them from state cigarette taxes and smoke-free laws.
+- A tribe’s sovereign status exempts them from South Dakota’s smoke-free laws.

 - Tobacco companies build alliances with tribal leaders to help improve their corporate image and defeat tobacco control policies.